 BME Phd Qualifying Examination requirements

-You will be responsible for scheduling an exam date and time with your examiners within the designated two-week period (weeks of April 8th and 15th).
-Exams must be completed by April 19th.
+The Graduate Chair will choose the five examiners who will form your committee.
+You will receive an e-mail with this information about four weeks prior to the start of the exams.
+You will be responsible for scheduling an exam date and time with your examiners within the designated two-week period (weeks of November 11th and 18th).

 All students wishing to be a Ph.D. candidate in Biomedical Engineering must successfully pass the Biomedical Engineering Qualifying Examination.
 The purpose for the examination is to determine the student's potential for success in the Ph.D. program and if a student has attained the necessary knowledge, skills, and research ability for a successful career in BME research.
 Under consultation with their academic advisor, students are encouraged to take the examination as soon as possible.